 - Kalamazoo Promise

-- Seminar students enroll in the two-credit hour seminar for Fall 2013 during New Student Orientation and participate in planned FYS programs and activities.
+- Seminar students enroll in the two-credit hour seminar during New Student Orientation and participate in planned FYS programs and activities.

-- Students enrolled in First-Year Seminar (FYE 2100) arrive August 26 to participate in Fall Welcome.
+- Students enrolled in First-Year Seminar arrive on Monday, August 25 to participate in Fall Welcome.

 - Most students use the First-Year Seminar course as one of their electives.

-- FYS offers limited sections, with up to 25 students in each section.
+- First-Year Seminar offers limited sections with up to 25 students in each section.

 - Students in each section participate in co-curricular activities and complete related assignments.

-- Each section of FYS is led by a WMU faculty/staff member and an upper level student leader.
+- Each section of First-Year Seminar is led by a WMU faculty or staff member and an upper level student leader.